trinodb/trino/presto-docs/src/main/sphinx/connector/redis.rst

 The Redis connector allows querying of live data stored in `Redis <https://redis.io/>`_.
 This can be used to join data between different systems like Redis and Hive.

-Each Redis key/value pair is presented as a single row in Presto.
+Each Redis key/value pair is presented as a single row in Trino.
 Rows can be broken down into cells by using table definition files.

-Only Redis string and hash value types are supported; sets and zsets cannot be queried from Presto.
+Only Redis string and hash value types are supported; sets and zsets cannot be queried from Trino.

 The connector requires Redis 2.8.0 or later.